philh1962/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M04Lab01_Power_Automate.md

 # Exercise #2: Create Security Sweep flow

 **Objective:** In order to meet the second design requirement, in this exercise you will create a Power Automate flow that performs a security sweep every 15 minutes, and notifies security if any visitors overstay their scheduled time.
+The previous flow was an automated flow - triggered when a new row was added.
+This is a scheduled flow, retrieving data based on the current time.

 ## Task #1: Create flow to retrieve records